 The UNA provides residents with the opportunity to join community gardens.
 With five garden sites containing over 200 assigned plots plus the Old Barn Children’s Garden, UNA residents can grow their own food and flowers while connecting to their community and environment.

 The first garden, Hawthorn Garden, was opened in 2008, followed shortly by Rhodo Garden.
 Nobel Garden was opened in 2012.
-The Greenway Gardens (names pending) will be opened in 2021, for a total of 230 plots between the five gardens.
+The Greenway Gardens opened in 2021, for a total of 230 plots between the five gardens.

 The community gardens are managed by the UNA, and supported by volunteer community garden committees.